 Cause of death

 Information on cause of death in England and Wales has been coded to ICD-10 since January 2001.
 ICD-10 was implemented on the recommendation of WHO and replaced ICD-9, which had been in use since 1979.
-Further information on changes in ICD-10 and comparability between ICD-9 and ICD-10 is available on our website.
+Further information on changes in ICD-10 and comparability between ICD-9 and ICD-10 is available.

-In January 2011 ONS switched from using ICD-10 v2001.2 to use V2010.
+In January 2011, the ONS switched from using ICD-10 v2001.2 to use v2010.
 A bulletin presenting the main findings from the Bridge Coding Study of 2009 Stillbirth and Neonatal Death Registrations (in which deaths were independently coded using v2001.2 and v2010), is available to help users understand the impact of this change on perinatal mortality statistics for England and Wales.
-The impact of ICD–10 v2010 on other deaths has been investigated in a separate study.
+The impact of ICD-10 v2010 on other deaths has been investigated in a separate study.

-For stillbirths and neonatal deaths, any maternal condition mentioned on the death certificate will be coded to the chapter XVI (certain conditions originating in the perinatal period) rather than elsewhere in the ICD classification.
+For stillbirths and neonatal deaths, any maternal conditions mentioned on the death certificate are coded to the chapter XVI (certain conditions originating in the perinatal period) rather than elsewhere in the ICD classification.
 Previously, these deaths may have been coded to the XV chapter (pregnancy, childbirth and the puerperium).
-The 2014 registrations of stillbirths and neonates that occurred in 2013 were recoded to ensure comparability within the 2013 occurrences dataset.
-Although this change was implemented on 1 January 2014, there were a very small number of infant deaths that occurred in 2013 and were registered in 2014, that were affected by the change.

-Further information on IRIS can be found on our website.
+Further information on IRIS is available.
 There is also a study that looks into the impact of the coding changes on stillbirths and neonatal deaths.